paulfioravanti/dotfiles/config/karabiner/README.md

 }
 ```

-the following configuration was added to get the original Return/Enter
+the following (what looks like to be redundant) configuration was added to get
-functionality back as expected when pressed (otherwise Return/Enter stopped
+the original Return/Enter functionality back as expected when pressed
-actually functioning as a Return/Enter key).
+(otherwise Return/Enter stopped actually functioning as a Return/Enter key).

 ```
 "standalone_keys": {